OpenPecha/Toolkit/docs/docs/index.md

     ---

-    Read our blog to learn about new OP developments and info on Tibetan language digital tools.
+    Read our blog to learn the latest from OpenPecha and the Tibetan AI space.

     [:octicons-arrow-right-24: OpenPecha blog](https://docs.openpecha.org/blog/)